ONVIF Camera Discovery and Stream Troubleshooting Guide - NVR IPCAMERA SECURITY

 1. If the camera is still not being discovered by DW Spectrum® or ODM, there may be an issue with the device itself.

 Factory Default the camera.
-If you are able to connect with the camera's web client, use the initialization/reset options to default the camera.
+If you are able to connect with the camera’s web client, use the initialization/ options to default the camera.

 If you are not able to connect with the camera’s web client, use the Manual Reset button of the camera.

 **NOTE: Some camera models cannot be physically opened and do not have a manual reset option.
-Check the camera's if you are unsure if the camera supports this option.
+Check the camera’s user manual if you are unsure if the camera supports this option.

 1. After defaulting the camera, test with ODM again to see if the camera can be discovered through ONVIF.